dacousb/clarawm/README.md

 # clarawm
-> *a simple tiling/floating window manager*
+> *a simple floating window manager*

-clarawm is designed to be a simple tiling/floating window manager, fast and with a light and simple code base, so that anyone can understand the code.
+clarawm is designed to be a simple floating (with drag and drop tiling) window manager, fast and with a light and simple code base, so that anyone can understand the code.

 ![screenshot](image.png)